sfshaw/bootcamp357/README.md

 ### Schedule

-This "bootcamp" is designed to be completed in the week of Spring break leading up to the start of the spring quarter.
+This "boot camp" is designed to be completed in the week of Spring break leading up to the start of the spring quarter.
 One module can be completed per weekday.

 ### Further Reading

 Learning how to search for relevant information is one of the most important skills that students should take away from CPE 357.
-Students are encouraged encouraged to do their own research using their perferred search engine.
+Students are encouraged encouraged to do their own research using their preferred search engine.
 Links to Google searches are provided in place of references.

-## How to succede in CPE 357
+## How to succeed in CPE 357

 - Prepare before taking 357:
   - Complete this or another introductory course